speddi24/Agricultural-Data/README.md

 # Agricultural-Data
 Classification of grid cells to determine the yield rate.
+Required csv files for years 2013,2015,2016,2017 and 2018 were added to the repository.

 Project Statement
 This project is to determine the classification of grid cells within a plot (400x600 meters) and determine if these grids have a low, average, or high yield rate.